Elleined/junit-mockito-notes/README.md

 `doNothing()`: Used if method returns void.

+`doAnswer(Invocation invocation)`: Commonly used in void methods but can also be used regardless of return type.
+Used when you want custom action when a specific method is called on a mock object.
+This is useful when you need to define behavior for a method that doesn't return a value but instead has some side effects like modifying some state or performing some action. invocation is functional interface.

 `spy(T mockObject)`: Used to create a mock object that will also have the behavior of the real object but you can stub a specific method.

 `any()`: Used in replace of argument for you to call the method without the valid parameter.
 Usually used if parameter is not important for testing/